 Speeding up the underwriting procedure is also important, since the longer it takes to complete the underwriting cycle for a new account, the greater the chance the application might be abandoned or withdrawn.
 The automated capabilities of a new business and underwriting system are therefore increasingly attractive.

-Why You Should Choose SaaS
+Why Should You Choose SaaS

 Across the industry, automated systems are delivering impressive benefits, including:

-3. Cost Reduction – Total cost of ownership for the software can be significantly reduced because of
+- Cost Reduction – Total cost of ownership for the software can be significantly reduced because of

 the Web-based distribution methods.
 A cloud-based deployment reduces redundancy and achieves economies of scale in run and maintenance costs.
-Initial costs are also reduced because there are no upfront license fees involved; SaaS applications are subscription based.
+Initial costs are also reduced because there are no upfront license fees involved; SaaS applications are subscription-based.

-5. Better customer service – An effective automated system can increase proficiency and flexibility in the new business process, providing higher-quality service to both producers and customers.
+- Better customer service – An effective automated system can increase proficiency and flexibility in the new business process, providing higher-quality service to both producers and customers.
 The Web-based system also offers advanced usability features in the new business application process.

 Improve Policy Administration with SaaS

 This approach, allows companies to scale as fast and as much as needed without replacing costly infrastructure or adding IT staff.
 A recent Forrester Research survey of a thousand IT professionals revealed that IT managers also favor the SaaS approach since the subscription-based SaaS pricing model can keep IT budget costs consistent or lower than packaged or homegrown software.